 Harry and Cammie fixed the system where her children and family got first dibs at any jobs.
 When the nursing home hired these family members, they would receive massive hourly wages, anywhere from double up to five times the going payments for the job.

 It didn’t take long for the whisper to spread, but we had to be careful who we talked around because there were eyes and ears everywhere and increasing in numbers.

 Beau, Harry, and Cammie ran the place.
 Right or wrong, anyone who challenged them in any way, was bullied and mobbed out!
 And so was anyone who slighted or stood up to any of their favorite people.

 Again, Cammie increased her attacks.
 More and more, she’d provoke me, but I wouldn’t bite.
 She and the cabal instituted several smear campaigns against me and a few others, but we only doubled down in our resolve not to let them shake us.

 I must tell you that it got rough at times.
 On a few occasions, the payroll clerk and a few CNAs threatened to catch me out and do physical harm.
 But it never happened, and back then, I went out all the time.
 I was lucky.

 Although the provocations were stressful, I was able to put my hand up to her, tell her what I thought of her, then walk away.

 Darnell was excellent!
 He was a quiet guy, yet firm when he had to be.
 Darnell was like me.
 He kept his mouth closed and observed everything that went on around him.
 The man was much smarter than what people took him to be.
 He knew what was happening, and he took care of us!

-I could never have been more grateful to have such a supervisor.
+I could never have been more grateful to have such an awesome supervisor.
 However, this only made the bullies more desperate.